youssefskhalil/assessment-09042025/README.md

 11. Verify that a proper error message will show in case of entering the wrong ID while fetching a widget
 12. Verify that a proper error message will show in case the API call for fetching a specific widgets does not include an authorization token
 13. Verify that the API call for updating a specific widget will only work in case there's an authorization token
-14. Verify that the API call for updating a specific budget will only work in case the ID is valid
+14. Verify that the API call for updating a specific widget will only work in case the ID is valid
 15. Verify that a proper error message will show in case the API call for updating a specific widget does not include a valid ID

 #### UI / Frontend Level